Cathaylaboratory/Cathaylaboratory/README.md

 ## Hi there 👋

-## I am a 24 years-old Asian language developer based on UK.
+## I am a 24 years-old Asian-language digitalization developer based on UK.
 ## My langugages
 I use Chinese, Shanghainese, English and Cantonese.
 I am also familiar with Vietnamese and Taiwanese.